-This publication is a summary of the Swedish edition of Taxes in Sweden 2014 (Skatter I Sverige 2014), which is produced by the Analysis Unit (Analysenheten) of the Swedish Tax Agency (Skatteverket).
+This publication is a summary of the Swedish edition of Taxes in Sweden 2015 (Skatter I Sverige2015), which is produced by the Analysis Unit (Analysenheten) of the Swedish Tax Agency (Skatteverket).
 The yearbook contains an overview of the Swedish tax system, as well as up-to-date statistics on tax bases, tax revenue and other relevant aspects of taxation.
 Unlike most outlines of the Swedish tax system, which are written from a legal viewpoint, this yearbook has been put together from a tax statistical/tax policy perspective.
 This means that the description of the tax system is structured by tax bases rather than along the lines of the legal framework.
-The main focus is on the development of these bases and the tax revenues.
-Other issues covered are the impact of taxes on income distribution, international comparison of the Swedish tax system, results from the latest opinion surveys.
+The main focus is on the development of these tax bases and the tax revenues.
+Other issues covered are the impact of taxes on income distribution, tax control and results from the latest opinion surveys.

-This summary consists of 2 parts and is essentially structured in the same way as the Swedish edition of Taxes in Sweden 2014.
+This summary consists of 2 parts and is essentially structured in the same way as the Swedish edition of Taxes in Sweden 2015.

-Part I contains some general definitions, an overview of the tax system from a macro-economic perspective, a comparison of the Swedish taxes to taxes in other EU and OECD- countries and finally some results from the latest opinion surveys.
-Part II which is the core part of this publication is about all tax bases and tax revenues: An overview of all tax bases and tax revenues including tax arrears and collection losses, taxes on labour, taxes on capital, taxes on consumption and input goods and the business taxation.
+Part I contains some general definitions, an overview of the tax system from a macro-economic perspective, tax control and tax fraud and finally some results from the latest opinion surveys.
+Part II which is the core part of this publication is about all tax bases and tax revenues including tax arrears and collection losses, taxes on labour, taxes on capital, taxes on consumption and input goods and the business taxation.

 The yearbook contains relevant annual data available up to September 2014.
-Since income tax statistics depend on the outcome of the annual assessment, a complete picture of taxes on labour and capital can only be obtained for the income year 2012, which was assessed in 2013, and earlier.
-Therefore, 2012 will serve as the normal reference year throughout the book.
+Since income tax statistics depend on the outcome of the annual assessment, a complete picture of taxes on labour and capital can only be obtained for the income year 2013, which was assessed in 2013, and earlier.
+Therefore, 2013 will serve as the normal reference year throughout the book.
 All monetary values are expressed as Swedish kronor (SEK).

-In order to make the Swedish edition of the yearbook accessible to the English-speaking readers, this English summary will provide a gateway to the bilingual tables contained in the Swedish edition of the yearbook.
+In order to make the Swedish edition of the yearbook accessible to the English-speaking readers this English summary will provide a gateway to the bilingual tables contained in the Swedish edition of the yearbook.
 References to the tables are placed within square brackets.
 For example: a reference to table 7.19 in chapter 7 of the Swedish edition is written as [7.19].